petrickjerico/tp/docs/DeveloperGuide.md

 * 2a.
 The flashcard set is empty.
   Use case ends.
 * 2b.
 The flashcard set does not exist.
+  * 2b1.
 StudyBananas shows an error message.
   Use case ends.
 * 5a.
 The answer indicator is invalid
+  * 5a1.
 StudyBananas shows an error message.
   User case resumes at step 5.
 * *a.
 At any time, User chooses to cancel the quiz.
     * *a1.
 StudyBananas requests to confirm the cancellation.
     * *a2.
 User confirms the cancellation.
     Use case ends.

-#### Use case: UC09 add a task to the task list
+#### Use case: UC09 Add a task to the task list
 **MSS**
 1. User requests to add a new task to the list.
 2. StudyBananas asks for confirmation.
 3. User confirms it.
 4. StudyBananas adds the task to the task list.
     Use case ends

 **Extensions**
 * 2a.
 User disconfirms the request.